 Finished Product = Finished Compost (Sometimes called humus.)

 Whether your pile is cold or hot, the finished compost is wonderfully moist crumbly organic matter.
 It releases nutrients to plants slowly as they need it.
 It improves all soils.
 Helps plants grow strong and healthy.

 A Few Important Precautions

-If you plan a compost pile make sure the materials you add are biodegradable, chemical free and contaminant and toxin free.
+If you plan a compost pile (especially a cold one) make sure the materials you add are biodegradable, chemical free and contaminant and toxin free.

 Never use dog, cat, pig or reptile manures since they can contain dangerous pathogens and parasites and your pile may not be hot enough to kill them.

 I read recently in an organic gardening newsletter a caution against using cow manure since it may contain a very dangerous E. coli pathogen.
 They recommended not adding it to home compost ever because of the health risk, especially since a home pile may not be hot enough to kill the deadly bacteria.

 If you do it anyway – they said to wait at least 4 months after adding it to your soil before harvesting to be sure the pathogens are no longer active.